-Mr Karpouzis has seven years of experience in the fertility/assisted conception field.
+Mr Karpouzis has more than 10 years of experience in the fertility/assisted conception field.
 Has been trained in the UK and is accredited by the BFS for Embryo transfers and infertility./assisted conception.
 He believes that every single infertility case is different and needs to be treated like this.
 We guarantee personalized, one to one care and holistic approach to your problem.

 Statistics show that 65% of women will finally conceive after 6 months of regular sexual intercourse and 85% after 1 year.
 Half of those that have not managed to get pregnant in the first year will finally achieve a pregnancy, if they carry on their tries for a second consecutive year.
 The diagnosis of infertility is usually given to couples that have been attempting to conceive for at least 1 year without success.
 In the U.K a couple seeks help after one year of unsuccessful regular unprotected sexual intercourse.
 We, at Pelargos, believe that a woman over 35 years old should preferably start investigating after 6 months, whereas women younger than 35 years old can delay it to the year.
 Of course if subfertility problem is highly suspected or known, investigations need to start much earlier.

 Many different medical conditions and other factors can contribute to infertility.
 An individual case may have a single cause, several causes or sometimes non-identifiable cause.
 Overall, one third of all infertility cases , are caused by female reproductive issues, one third by male reproductive issues and one third by both male and female factors or by unknown factors.